SphericalElephant/android-http/README.md

 * Automatic cookie handling
 * Parser annotations for data object to create parsers during runtime

+## Usage
+Clone the project and run "./gradlew uploadArchives" to store the archives to your local maven repository

+## Permissions
+Make sure that all permissions listed below are granted by your manifest:

+* android.permission.WRITE_EXTERNAL_STORAGE
+* android.permission.INTERNET
+* android.permission.ACCESS_NETWORK_STATE
+* android.permission.CHANGE_NETWORK_STATE

+## Provider
+* at.diamonddogs.contentprovider.CacheContentProvider

+## Services
+* at.diamonddogs.service.CacheService
+* at.diamonddogs.service.net.HttpService

 ## License
 Apache License, Version 2.0.
 Please refer to LICENSE and NOTICE for additional information.

 ## Example
-Example code illustrating a simple web request can be found in the example/ directory.
+Example code illustrating a simple web request can be found in the at https://github.com/SphericalElephant/android-http-example.

 ## Opensource Software used:
 - [ksoap2-android](http://code.google.com/p/ksoap2-android)